 Network administrators can install SNMP (Simple Network Management Protocol) software on network computers so they can monitor projectors.
 If your network uses this software, you can set up the projector for SNMP monitoring.

-- 1. Press the Menu button. - 2.
-Select the Network menu and press Enter. - 3.
-Select Network Configuration and press Enter.
+- 1. Press the Menu button and select the Network menu.

+- 2. Select Network Configuration.

-4. Select the Others menu and press Enter.
+- 3. Select the Others menu.